Aananda-giri/scripts/mero-school-piracy-detector/README.md

+# piracy-Detector:
+* Detect if mero-school videos are shared reddit.

+## Working
+* Reddit-crawler: crwal reddit posts from given subreddit lists e.g. IOENepal
+* gemini: To Check if the post is talking about mero-school videos
+* Save the links given by suspicious posts in csv file.

 # pdf-engine
 [ ] Crawler: crawl notes & pdfs links from reddit 'r/IOENepal'
 [ ] Crawler: scrapy to detect the link belong to pdf and get title, url